gabrielsenadev/audioinsight/README.md

 AudioInsight is a full-stack application that processes audio, generates transcriptions, and allows users to ask questions about the related audio.

+Its creation was motivated by participation in a dev.to challenge.

 ## Table of Contents

 - [How to Install](#how-to-install)